MatthewEppelsheimer/godspeed-react/README.md

 This is pre v0.1, not even fully usable yet and with many known issues.
 See the [Roadmap](#roadmap), below.

+## 2023-02 Update

+- WIP conversion to TypeScript, with Vite dev environment.
+Compiles and runs, with broken demo interactions.

 # What?

 [Notational Velocity](http://notational.net/) was a brilliant note taking app that attempted "to loosen the mental blockages to recording information" by unifying the interface for search and note creation into a single search field.
 Its UI featured: